grafana/agent/docs/operator/getting-started.md

 Now that the Operator is running, you can create a deployment of the Grafana Agent.
 The first step is to create a GrafanaAgent resource.
-This resource will discover a set of PrometheusInstance resources.
+This resource will discover a set of MetricsInstance resources.
 You can use this example, which creates a GrafanaAgent and the appropriate ServiceAccount for you: